Ostlegionen

 Soldiers of the Turkestan Legion in France, c.
 1943.

 Members of the North Caucasian Legion in France in 1943.

+Russian Ostelegionen troops surrender to Allied forces on the Western Front.
+Prior to deserting, they killed their German NCO.

 Ostlegionen ("eastern legions"), Ost-Bataillone ("eastern battalions"), Osttruppen ("eastern troops"), and Osteinheiten ("eastern units") were units in the Army of Nazi Germany during World War II made up of personnel from Eastern Europe.
 They were a large part of the Wehrmacht foreign volunteers and conscripts.

 Background

 Some members of the Ostlegionen units were conscripted or coerced into serving; others volunteered.
 Many were former Soviet personnel, recruited from prisoner of war camps.
 Osttruppen were frequently stationed away from front lines and used for coastal defence or rear-area activities, such as security operations, thus freeing up regular German forces for front-line service.
 They belonged to two distinct types of units: